rnimisha/news-reliability-detector/README.md

-# News Reliability Detector
+# News Reliability Detector with PySpark

 ## Overview

 Machine learning project that classifies news articles into reliable and unreliable categories.
-It leverages natural language processing (NLP) and machine learning algorithms for predictive analysis.

 ## Data Source